EgeBalci/AdvertisementBot/README.md

 # AdvertisementBot
-An advertisement bot for twitter.
+Advertisement bot searches thru all twitter public stream for given keywords, when bot finds a match replys with given content.

 # Usage